marcecj/faust_python/README.md

     python setup.py install --user

-Although you can want to verify that everything works beforehand by running the test suite first:
+Although you may want to verify that everything works beforehand by running the test suite first:

     python setup.py test